 Categories

-Flat-rate tax in a nutshell: conditions, terms, amounts
+Flat-rate tax for self-employed persons in a nutshell: conditions, bands and amounts

-The flat tax promises less administration for businesses from 2021 - but it will only pay off for some of them.
-The following lines will help you find out if you're one of them.
+The flat tax promises less administration for businesses from 2021 - but it will only pay off for some.
+The following lines will help you find out if you are one of them.
+You'll also find out how much to pay for each band, all the terms and conditions, deadlines and how to sign up for the flat rate tax.

 However, you can't claim expense allowances or tax credits under the flat-rate scheme.
-We therefore recommend that you consider the switch to a flat rate tax carefully, as it will only save money for some sole traders.
-Typically, those who earn around CZK 700,000-2,000,000 per year and apply a minimum of tax rebates.
+Therefore, consider carefully when switching to a flat-rate tax, as it will only save money for some sole traders - typically those who earn around CZK 700,000-2,000,000 per year and are able to take advantage of a minimum of tax credits.

 Who can use the flat tax?